SamOBrienOlinger/PP4/README.md

   - a training video gallery for members to post their videos of progress they are making in training their pets.

 ## **Testing**
  - This website works on screens sizes of minimum width 320px.
-I wanted it to work for smaller screen-sizes such as mobiles but media queries for screens of maximimum wiadth 320px this will have to be carried uot in the future.
+I wanted it to work for smaller screen-sizes such as smaller mobiles, so future media queries will be added for screens of maximimum width 320px.

- - __Validator Testing__
+ - **Validator Testing**

    - HTML